Mohammadreza-Tatlari/Document-Collection/Linux-LPIC/LPIC-3/LPIC3-Linux-Security.md

 #### creating SSH Key Pairs
 in step one, we first need to generate the ssh key pair with `ssh-keygen` </br>
-`ssh-keygen -t rsa -b 4096` => it will create a two pair keys and prompt a wizard to assign its location and give it a passphrase. then it will print out the **finger print** hash signiture. it also print a random art for better human readability. </br>
+`ssh-keygen -t rsa -b 4096` => it will create a two pair keys and prompt a wizard to assign its location and give it a passphrase. then it will print out the **finger print** hash signature. it also print a random art for better human readability. </br>
 fpr example: </br>
 <pre>
 Your identification has been saved in /home/hacker/.ssh/id_rsa.